nus-cs2113-AY1920S2/tp/docs/UserGuide.md

 #### 3.4.4.
 List Upcoming Events: **`list upcoming events`**

 You can view **all** your **upcoming events** from the list of tasks regardless of how far it is from today.
+It will only show *events* that have not occurred yet and is time-sensitive.

 Format: `list upcoming events`